cplagz/GarDoor-Car/README.md

 Door 1 closed!
 Publishing to garage/door/1/status...
 Door 2 closed!
 Publishing to garage/door/2/status...

 If you receive these (or similar) messages, all appears to be working correctly.

-Disconnect GarHAge from your computer and prepare to install in your garage.
+#### 6. Check Blynk App

+Make sure the Blynk project is running (in the project there is a triangle-shaped Run button).
+You should get a distance reading in the app and be able to click the button to activate the relay.

-#### 6. Reserve an IPv4 address on your DHCP service
+#### 7. Reserve an IPv4 address on your DHCP service

 Logon onto your router (or device/server) that runs your DHCP service.
 Reserve the IP address of the GarDoor-Car device (also known as a DHCP static binding).
 This ensures that GarDoor-Car always uses the same IP address when it reboots.
 This makes it easier to open the webpage or upload a new sketch using Arduino OTA.

+Disconnect GarHAge from your computer and prepare to install in your garage.

 #### OTA Uploading
 This code also supports remote uploading to the ESP8266 using Arduino's OTA library.
 To utilize this, you'll need to first upload the sketch using the traditional USB method.
 However, if you need to update your code after that, your WIFI-connected ESP chip should show up as an option under Tools -> Port -> 'HostName'at your.ip.address.xxx.